metasikander/www.BitcoinHivemind.com/_posts/2015-12-16-case-against-augur.md

 This essay will be in three sections:

-1. Why Augur would have no future, and people would be better off with other projects (namely, Roger Ver's project Hivemind, but to a lesser extent Zack Hess' Flying Fox and Schebastian's unfinished work) or with starting from scratch.
+1. Why [Augur has no future](#part-one---augur-has-no-future), and people would be better off with other projects (namely, Roger Ver's project Hivemind, but to a lesser extent Zack Hess' Flying Fox and Schebastian's unfinished work) or with starting from scratch.
-2. The numerous lies and misrepresentation of the fraudulent Augur leadership team.
+2. The numerous lies and misrepresentation of [the fraudulent Augur leadership team](#part-two--the-augur-leadership-team-are-frauds).
-3. My own personal interpretation perspective on the factors driving Augur's $5 million dollar crowdsale.
+3. My own personal interpretation perspective on the factors driving [Augur's $5 million dollar crowdsale](#part-three---on-the-millions-raised-by-the-augur-crowdsale).

 ## Part One - Augur Has No Future